 To achieve this, we will:

-You can easily backup your existing dedicated server with Duplicity.
-When you are using a Online by Scaleway Dedibox or a Scaleway Bare Metal Server, the data transfer is free of charge within the same region.
+Although this tutorial focuses on backing up an Instance, you can also back up a dedicated server with Duplicity.
+When you are using a Scaleway Dedibox or a Scaleway Elastic Metal server, the data transfer is free of charge within the same region.

 apt update && apt upgrade